awk0324/net.works/leapsec26/README.md

 # leapsec26
 **networked software performance**

-This work has been executed during the [26th Leap Second Festival](http://noemata.net/leapsec26/) on 30th June 2015 at 23.59.59 and 23.59.60 GMT.
-It was performed by a simple shell script.
+This work has been executed during the [26th Leap Second Festival](http://noemata.net/leapsec26/) on 30th June 2015 at 23.59.59 and 23.59.60 GMT, when it "high-fived" the festival web server.
+It was performed by a simple shell script and the documentation of this performance can be found in the [docs](https://github.com/awk0324/net.works/tree/master/leapsec26/docs) folder of this repository.

 The files in this repository provide a toolbox allowing anyone with basic knowledge of linux networking to re-create this work.

 ##how to make this work##